curl/curl/docs/libcurl/opts/CURLOPT_RESOLVE.md

   -HOST:PORT
 ~~~

-The entry to remove must be prefixed with a dash, and the host name and port
+The entry to remove must be prefixed with a dash, and the hostname and port
 number must exactly match what was added previously.

 # DEFAULT